api-platform/docs/distribution/testing.md

 test, purge the database, load fixtures, begin a transaction, and, at the end of each test, roll back the transaction previously begun.
 Because of this, you can run your tests without worrying about fixtures.

-There is one caveat though: In some tests, it is necessary to perform multiple requests in one test, for example when creating a user via the API and checking that a subsequent login using the same password works.
+There is one caveat though: in some tests, it is necessary to perform multiple requests in one test, for example when creating a user via the API and checking that a subsequent login using the same password works.
 However, the client will by default reboot the kernel, which will reset the database.
 You can prevent this by adding `$client->disableReboot();` to such tests.

 All you have to do now is to run your tests: